 Finding a Divorce Lawyer in Cobb County, Georgia

 The team of divorce attorneys at Fennell, Briasco & Associates™ have decades of combined experience working on Georgia divorce cases.
-Our team has handled countless cases related to adultery and extramarital affairs, while navigating all the complicated issues related to child custody and property division.
+Our team has handled countless cases related to adultery and extramarital affairs, while navigating all the complicated issues related to child custody, property division, and Georgia divorce law.

 Equipped with expert negotiation skills, our attorneys are ready to fight on your behalf for what matters most.
 Our job is to move your case forward and help you find the best path towards stability and independence during and after a divorce.